Building your own DeepRacer

 Raspberry Pi setup

-Initial setup of the Raspberry Pi – To prepare the SD card you can either download the Ubuntu 22.04 Server ISO (64 Bit) and write it to an SD card (recommended size is 32Gb or larger) using your preferred tool, or use Raspberry Pi Imager and just select “Other general-purpose OS” → “Ubuntu” → “Ubuntu Server 22.04.4 LTS (64Bit)” and write to your SD card
+Initial setup of the Raspberry Pi – To prepare the SD card you can either download the Ubuntu 22.04 Server ISO (64 Bit) and write it to an SD card (recommended size is 32Gb or larger) using your preferred tool, or use Raspberry Pi Imager and just select “Other general-purpose OS” → “Ubuntu” → “Ubuntu Server 22.04.5 LTS (64Bit)” and write to your SD card

-When prompted if “Would you like to apply OS customisation settings”?” select “Edit Settings” so you are able to set the default username and password as well as the WiFi settings for your local network.
+This allows you to set the default username and password as well as the WiFi settings for your local network.

 I’ve set the hostname, username and password and added in my WiFi settings, click “Save” which brings you back to “Use OS customisation” prompt